shawyanjafari/shawyanjafari/README.md

 ### About Me

-I am a Python developer with a background in cybersecurity and appreciation of data analytics.
+I am a Python developer with a background in cybersecurity and appreciation for data analytics.